VLucet/CKAN.jl/README.md

-# CKANQuerry
+# CKANQuery
-CKANQuerry.jl is a simple and barebone package made for interacting with CKAN APIs.
+CKANQuery.jl is a simple and barebone package made for interacting with CKAN APIs.
 This package makes use of code developed by [Mangal.jl](https://github.com/EcoJulia/Mangal.jl).